Sheco/HighRecognition/README.md

-Igor Améndola (Birkman) has been nominated 8 times
+Igor Améndola has been nominated 8 times
 -----------------

 * Gladys Noh